Miracles of Jesus Christ: Understanding God’s Will Through the Resurrection of Lazarus

 God’s word says, “God does not do anything that is without meaning.
 The resurrection of Lazarus as a singular event is adequate to demonstrate God’s authority and to prove the identity of the Lord Jesus.
 This is why the Lord Jesus did not repeat this type of miracle.
 God does things according to His own principles.
 In human language, it could be said that God occupies His mind only with serious matters.
 That is, when God does things, He does not stray from the purpose of His work.
 He knows what work He wants to carry out in this stage, what He wants to accomplish, and He will work strictly according to His plan.
 If a corrupt person had that kind of ability, he would just be thinking of ways to reveal his ability so that others would know how formidable he was, so they would bow down to him, so he could control them and devour them.
 This is the evil that comes from Satan—this is called corruption.
 God does not have such a disposition, and He does not have such an essence.
 His purpose in doing things is not to show Himself off, but to provide mankind with more revelation and guidance, and this is why people see very few examples in the Bible of this type of occurrence.
 This is not to say that the Lord Jesus’ powers were limited, or that He was incapable of such things.
 It is simply that God did not want to do it, because the Lord Jesus’ resurrection of Lazarus had very practical significance, and also because the primary work of God becoming flesh was not to perform miracles, was not to bring people back from the dead, but was the work of redemption for mankind.
 So, much of the work that the Lord Jesus completed was teaching people, providing for them, and helping them, and events such as resurrecting Lazarus were merely a small portion of the ministry that the Lord Jesus carried out” (“God’s Work, God’s Disposition, and God Himself III”).

 Through the miracle of the resurrection of Lazarus, God enables us to know that the Lord Jesus was God incarnate, that He was God Himself, and He enables us to have true faith in the Lord and to follow the Lord Jesus in earnest.
-At the same time, we come to know God’s humble and hidden disposition, and we become aware that us having any ability or gift or achieving results from our work is all down to the work of the Holy Spirit.
+At the same time, we come to know God’s humble and hidden disposition, and we become aware that us having any ability or gift or achieving results from our work is all down to.
 We should emulate Christ and, no matter what we do, do it in obscurity, accept God’s scrutiny, and apply all our efforts only before God and not show ourselves off before other people, for only by doing this will we earn God’s blessing and acceptance.